 Award Winning Financial Excellence

-The budget process provides the County Board and its management staff an opportunity to annually reexamine the services provided within the County.
+Through the budget process, the County Board and management staff annually reexamine the services provided within the County.
 It is a lengthy and comprehensive process that begins early each year.

 Key dates to know

-Work on the 2016 budget is underway.
+Work on the 2016 budget is ongoing.
 Citizens are invited to give their input on the budget at any County Board meeting, or by contacting commissioners

-Commissioners will approve the 2016 budget at their Board Meeting.
+Commissioners will approve the 2016 budget at their Board Meeting, 9:30 a.m.